padesplaces/ada2017/project/README.md

 # **_"My Way"_ of seeing music covers**

+All the code for milestone 2 is in "Project Notebook".

 ### Abstract

 Everybody knows the definition of a cover song (and  can cite several of them) as a new performance of a previously recorded song, by someone other than the original artist or composer.